hbz/lobid-blog/_posts/2017-02-23-api-documentation-1.md

 ## Provenance information

 Beyond the identification of the data sources, some people want to know from which field in the source data a specific information is derived.
 This is especially of interest for information professionals who are familiar with the source data sets and want to assess the lobid data .
 For this, some documentation of the mappings and the transformation process is needed.

+In the upcoming post we will take a look at how we plan to provide documentation for the different aspects of the lobid API.